Admission Detail

 • All payments made by Indian nationals must be accompanied by the Permanent Account Number (PAN) of the payee, without which fees will not be accepted.

-• Transfer of fees across / between programmes is subject to management approval, on a case-by-case basis, and will involve a re-calculation of fees based on the existing fees in the new programme & the amount already paid by the student and where in the programme (which semester) the student chooses to transfer:
+• Transfer of fees across / between programs is subject to management approval, on a case-by-case basis, and will involve a re-calculation of fees based on the fees of the new program & the amount already paid by the student and the fee difference, on a retrospective basis, is to be paid by the student before commencement of the next Semester.

-• If a student wishes to withdraw from the programme between 2 semesters, he / she has to convey the same in writing to the Dean and the Administration Manager atleast 2 weeks prior to Semester commencement.
+• If a student wishes to withdraw from the program between 2 semesters, he / she has to convey the same in writing to the Dean and the Administration Manager atleast 2 weeks prior to Semester commencement.
 After such date, entire fees payable for that semester will be applicable.

 • The institute undertakes all refunds of fees & security deposits only twice a year – in the months of September and March.
 So all refund requests processed during the year are disbursed only in these months.

-• Any scholarship / fee waiver / fee adjustment extended to a student will be used to reduce the fees payable for the ultimate (final) Semester of his/her programme.
+• Any scholarship / fee waiver / fee adjustment extended to a student will be used to reduce the fees payable for the ultimate (final) Semester of his/her program.
 If scholarship / fee waiver amounts are higher than those payable for the final semester, then the balance over & above that will be used to reduce the amount payable for the penultimate semester, and so on.

 • A delay in Fee Payment will attract a penalty of Rs 5,000/- per week.
 Each act of cheque bouncing / dishonour of cheque will attract a penalty of Rs 5,000/-.